Hestia: Shrines, temples and colonies

 Very few free-standing temples were dedicated to Hestia.
-Pausanias mentions one in Ermioni and one in Sparta, the latter having an altar but no image.
-Xenophon's Hellenica mentions fighting around and within Olympia's temple of Hestia, a building separate from the city's council hall and adjoining theatre: A temple to Hestia was in Andros.
+Pausanias mentions one in Hermione and one in Sparta, the latter having an altar but no image.
+Xenophon's Hellenica mentions fighting around and within Olympia's temple of Hestia, a building separate from the city's council hall and adjoining theatre.
+A temple to Hestia was in Andros.

 Prospective founders of city-states and colonies sought approval and guidance not only of their "mother city" (represented by Hestia) but of Apollo, through one or another of his various oracles.
 He acted as consulting archegetes (founder) at Delphi.
 Among his various functions, he was patron god of colonies, architecture, constitutions and city planning.
 Additional patron deities might also be persuaded to support the new settlement, but without Hestia, her sacred hearth, an agora and prytaneum there could be no polis.

 Hymns, odes and oaths

 Homeric Hymn 24, To Hestia, is an invocation of five lines, alluding to her role as an attendant to Apollo:

 Homeric Hymn 29, To Hestia invokes Hestia and Hermes:

 Bacchylides Ode 14b, For Aristoteles of Larisa:

 Orphic Hymn 84 and Pindar's 11th Nemean ode are dedicated to Hestia.

-In one military oath found at Acharnai, from the Sanctuary of Ares and Athena Areia, dated 350-325 BC, Hestia is called, among many others, to bear witness.
+In one military oath found at Acharnai, from the Sanctuary of Ares and Athena Areia, dated 350–325 BC, Hestia is called, among many others, to bear witness.

-Hestia Tapestry
+Hestia tapestry

 The Hestia tapestry is a Byzantine tapestry, made in Egypt during the 6th century AD.
 It is a late and very rare representation of the goddess, whom it identifies in Greek as Hestia Polyolbos; (Ἑστία Πολύολβος "Hestia full of Blessings").
 Its history and symbolism are discussed in Friedlander (1945).